Adaptive Hamiltonian Variational Integrators and Symplectic Accelerated Optimization: Adaptive Integrators and Variational Error Analysis

 The truncation error monitor function, \eqref{trunerror}, performed quite well for first-order methods, and this motivated the choice of using Taylor variational integrators, since derivatives would be readily available.
 However, its success cannot as easily be applied to higher-order methods.
 This is due to the fact that for higher-order truncation errors, one obtains an implicit differential-algebraic definition of the monitor function.
 This deviates from the first-order case, where the monitor function can be solved for explicitly.
 Another seemingly natural choice for the monitor function is the inverse of the energy error.
-However, Taylor variational integrators are constructed using Taylor expansions about the initial point, and consequently the monitor function is largely evaluated about the initial point.
+However, Taylor variational integrators are constructed using Taylor expansions about the initial point, and consequently the monitor function is mostly evaluated at or near the initial point.
 If the initial point is at a particularly tricky part of the dynamics and requires a small first step, then the energy error at the first step will not reflect this, since initially the energy error is zero.
 In contrast, the inverse Lagrangian will be small at an initial point that requires a small first step.
-The inverse energy error may work well for methods that primarily evaluate the energy error at the end point rather than the initial point. \\
+The inverse energy error may work well for methods that primarily evaluate the energy error at the end point rather than the initial point.
+It is also often advantageous to bound the time-step below or above.
+As noted in \cite[page 248]{LeRe2005}, this can be done by setting $a=\frac{\Delta t_{\text{min}}}{\Delta \tau}$ and $b=\frac{\Delta t_{\text{max}}}{\Delta \tau}$, and defining the new monitor function as $\hat{g} = b\frac{g + a}{g+b}$.